groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/digital/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Guidelines for Generating and Embedding a QR-Code in DOCX Pages"
+    title: "Guidelines for Securing PPTX Documents with Digital Certificates in JavaScript"
     content: |
-      [GroupDocs.Signature](/signature/nodejs-java/) enables the creation of QR-Codes in various widely-used formats and their integration into DOCX pages.
-Supporting over 10 distinct QR-Code types, our solution can be seamlessly incorporated into Node.js via Java applications, enriching them with QR-Code signing capabilities.
+      [GroupDocs.Signature](/signature/nodejs-java/) enables Node.js via Java developers to protect PPTX documents from modifications by employing digital signatures.
+Enhance your business applications with comprehensive data security features.

-      1. Provide the DOCX file or stream for QR-Code signing.
+      1. Pass the PPTX document to the Signature class constructor.
-      2. Input the desired text into the QrCodeSignOptions instance.
+      2. Apply a digital certificate and its corresponding password to secure the document.
-      3. Adjust visual settings such as color, positioning, size, etc.
+      3. Optionally, add a visual representation of the digital signature on the document pages.
-      4. Save the document containing the QR-Code.
+      4. Sign the document to prevent any future alterations.

     code:
       platform: "net"